Dekkonot/rbx-dom/docs/binary.md

 The data contained in a chunk may be compressed.
 The term "chunk data" refers to the decompressed contents.

 ## File Structure
 Binary model files consist of a short header, followed by a series of chunks.
-Each chunk has the same framing, enabling consumers to partialy decode a file.
+Each chunk has the same framing, enabling consumers to partially decode a file.

 1. File Header
 2. Chunks